Former U.S. President Carter says he no longer needs cancer treatments

+* Says it received China patent on April 14, for photographic lens optical system

-Former U.S. President Jimmy Carter said on Sunday that he will no longer need treatment for melanoma, a type of skin cancer that had spread to his liver and brain, a spokeswoman said.
+March 6 Former U.S. President Jimmy Carter said on Sunday that he will no longer need treatment for melanoma, a type of skin cancer that had spread to his liver and brain, the Atlanta Journal-Constitution newspaper reported.

-The 91-year-old Nobel Peace Prize winner will continue to be observed by doctors, but will not need treatment with a promising immunotherapy drug that helps the body's immune system target cancer cells, said Deanna Congileo, spokeswoman for his nonprofit public policy centre, the Carter Center.
+The 91-year-old Nobel Peace Prize winner will continue to be observed by doctors, but will not need treatment with a promising immunotherapy drug that helps the body's immune system target cancer cells, the newspaper said, quoting his nonprofit public policy center, the Carter Center.

-Congileo told Reuters in an email that if doctors find that the former president's cancer returns, he will resume treatment at Emory University's Winship Cancer Institute, where he received radiation and immunotherapy treatment from August 2015 through February, 2016.
-Doctors also surgically removed a portion of his liver where melanoma lesions were present.
+A spokeswoman for the Carter Center told the newspaper in an email that if doctors find that the former president's cancer returns, he will resume treatment.

-The former president shared his news at a Sunday school class he teaches in his hometown of Plains, Georgia, Congileo said.
+The former president shared his news at a Sunday school class he teaches in his hometown of Plains, Georgia, the newspaper said, quoting Carter's niece, Mandy Flynn.

 Carter started treatment in August for melanoma that had spread from his liver to his brain.
 In December, he said he was cancer-free but that he would continue to receive treatment.